• EnglishEspañol日本語한국어Português

 synthetic monitoring

-capability of New Relic; simulating users across geographies to identify bottlenecks or experience issues; aka synthetic tests for APIs or browsers
+Capability of New Relic; simulating users across geographies to identify bottlenecks or experience issues; aka synthetic tests for APIs or browsers

 First use: synthetic monitoring